 Does this mean that a priest may accept multiple stipends on those days when he offers multiple Masses?
 Absolutely not.
 Canon 951.1 is very clear that, while a priest may celebrate multiple Masses, with a different intention for each one, he may keep only the stipend for one Mass.
 The diocesan bishop determines what is to be done with the stipend that was received for any subsequent Mass(es).
 While the ultimate use to which this money is put might conceivably vary from diocese to diocese, it must not be given to the celebrating priest.
 Thus there can never be any financial incentive for a priest to say more than one Mass per day—which rule greatly helps the Church to avoid any possible misconceptions that Masses are for sale, and/or that priests offer Masses primarily for monetary gain.

-Based on what we have seen thus far, it should be clear that since you asked for a Mass for your grandmother and gave a Mass stipend for that intention, and both your intention and stipend were accepted, your pastor is obliged by law to ensure that a Mass for that intention is actually said.
-Since you scheduled that particular date, and it was published in the bulletin, it was entirely reasonable for you to presume that your intention would be the intention for that Mass.
+Based on what we have seen thus far, it should be clear that since Matthew asked for a Mass for his grandmother and gave a Mass stipend for that intention, and both his intention and stipend were accepted, Matthew’s pastor is obliged by law to ensure that a Mass for that intention is actually said.
+Since Matthew scheduled that particular date, and it was published in the bulletin, it was entirely reasonable for him to presume that his intention would be the intention for that Mass.
 On the surface, it appears that this was not done.

-But, although the visiting priest mentioned that he was offering Mass for a different intention, that does not mean that your grandmother was not the intention for that Mass.
-The key factor which you note is that the Mass was concelebrated by both the visiting priest and the pastor of your parish.
+But, although the visiting priest mentioned that he was offering Mass for a different intention, that does not mean that Matthew’s grandmother was not the intention for that Mass.
+The key factor which Matthew notes is that the Mass was concelebrated by both the visiting priest and the pastor of his parish.
 What happens at a concelebration?

 The code does not define concelebration; canon 902 references it simply by stating that priests may concelebrate the Eucharist unless the good of the faithful requires them to celebrate individually.
 This apparent omission in the code should not surprise us.
 As was seen in “Can You be Refused Holy Communion if You Kneel?” the code does not generally address the celebration of liturgical actions, and so it is necessary to refer instead to the General Instruction of the Roman Missal (GIRM), which has the force of law in liturgical matters even though it is not actually part of the code.
 In the section on Concelebrated Mass, the GIRM not only restates canon 902, but also adds that concelebration “appropriately expresses the unity of the priesthood, of the Sacrifice, and also of the whole People of God.”